Aquastias/Arch-Dotfiles/README.md

 # My dotfiles

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my system: Eterniox.

 ## Requirements

-Ensure you have the following installed on your system
+Ensure you have the following installed on your system:

 ### Git